spajovic/mySquare/README.md

 # mySquare
 Website made in PHP, main goal was to cover Properties catalog.
 Website features include Logging in, Commenting...
-For more details download Documentation.pdf which is included
+Download mySquare.pdf where you can find out more about webpage i created